anwarhossain1/tag-collect/README.md

 This is my given project.
 Here I have tried to add mentioned functionalities.
 Though it's not fully complete cause i am unfortunately failing to add tag via users country search.
-And also i haven't add redux into my project yet.
+And also i haven't add redux completely into my project yet.
 But it will be soon updated with redux.